Skip to content

 docker volume ls

-# Remove a volume (only works if no container is using it)
+# Remove a volume (only if no container is currently using it)

 Real applications rarely consist of a single container.
 A web application typically needs a web server, a database, and perhaps a cache or message queue.
 Docker Compose lets you define and manage multi-container applications using a single YAML file.